 Caledonia is a Mining, Exploration and Development company focused on Southern Africa.
-Caledonia’s primary assets are a 49% interest in the Blanket Mine ("Blanket") in Zimbabwe and a 100% interest in the Nama base metals exploration project in Zambia.
-Caledonia’s shares are listed on the Toronto Exchange (CAL), on London’s AIM (CMCL) and are also traded on the American OTCQX (CALVD).
+Caledonia’s primary asset is a 49% interest in the Blanket Mine ("Blanket") in Zimbabwe, which is fully compliant with local ownership requirements and produced 41,800 ounces of gold in 2014.
+In November 2014 Caledonia announced a fully-funded investment proramme to increase production at Blanket to approximately 80,000 ounces of gold in 2021.
+Caledonia's shares are listed on the Toronto Stock Exchange (CAL) and on AIM in London (CMCL) and are also traded on the OTCQX in the USA (CALVF).
+Caledonia pays a quarterly dividend of 1.5 canadian cents per quarter.

 Caledonia Mining: Gold production from Blanket reaches all time high